 22. Mango Soup (Fejeto)

 Mango soup (or fajeto in India) is a light and healthy soup mainly made from ripe mango.
 Therefore, they have a bright yellow color which makes you feel appetite right from first sight.

-This fruit-based soup is versatile and can serve as an appetizer or a side dish.
+This soup with a well-loved fruit in India is versatile and can serve as an appetizer or a side dish.
 There are too many tones in one taste, such as sweet, tangy, spicy, and creamy, which distinguishes this soup from others.
 Therefore, it is such a pity if you do not try them once.

 Salad – Let’s Have Some Refreshment In Indian-style Appetizer

 Greens, vegetables, and spices will create the finest salad plate.
 They are a great starter to increase your hunger with small servings.
 So it would be a big mistake if I skip any Indian-style salad in this list.
 Let’s keep rolling down for more information.

 Kala chana refers to black chickpea in India.
 They are a good package of nutrients; therefore, when you combine black chickpea with other veggies and avocado in this recipe, they become a super-protein source for a simple but healthy salad.

 The flavors of every ingredient blend and make a perfect balance that you cannot stop eating.
 Fresh, flavorful, and easy to make, kala chana chaat totally deserves a try.